The Quick Version

 Map your value propositions against each personality type.
 For each claim you make, create variants that lead with different psychological triggers:

-• Openness trigger: "Reimagine how your team handles onboarding"
+• Openness trigger: "reconsider how your team handles onboarding"

 • Conscientiousness trigger: "Reduce onboarding time by 40% using a proven methodology"